KnurrliDev/TBT/README.md

 ## Macro Magic (Task Registration)

 A core feature of the framework is the automatic collection of all task types into a comma-separated list inside a `std::variant`.
 True reflection will make this trivial in C++26, but until then we rely on black macro magic.

+> [!IMPORTANT]
+> A detailed explanation of the macro's inner workings is beyond the scope of this README.
+> The technique is thoroughly documented in [Jackson Allan's excellent article](https://github.com/JacksonAllan/CC/blob/main/articles/Better_C_Generics_Part_1_The_Extendible_Generic.md).
+>
+> This entire library exists only because of Jackson's work on extensible generics in C. Huge thanks to [Jackson Allan](https://github.com/JacksonAllan) — this library would not exist without him.
+(At least until C++26...)

 **Important:** Follow the exact pattern below — the include is mandatory.